Authentise/pack3d/README.md

 # Pack3d

-Pack3d is a geometry packing tool for packing 3d model files on a build plate.

-## Installation

-See CONTRIBUTING.md
+Pack3d is the geometry packing tool for 3d printing  [here](https://github.com/Authentise/pack3d).
+Authentise's Pack3d codebase was forked from [Fogleman's pack3d](https://github.com/fogleman/pack3d).
+Pack3d is written in golang and the installation instructions can be found in the CONTRIBUTING.md

 ## Usage

-Run `go run cmd/pack3d/main.go --help` for usage.
+Run `go run cmd/pack3d/main.go --help` for command line help.

-## Build

-To create a binary, run:

-`go build -o <output path> cmd/pack3d/main.go`

-To tag it with the current commit, run:

-`go build -o bin/pack3d-$(git rev-parse --short HEAD) cmd/pack3d/main.go`

-## Overview

-Pack3d consists of a number of binaries, found in `/cmd` folder.
-Of these, only `pack3d` is currently used.

-### Pack3d command
+The most common command line usage is as:
+`pack3d --input_config_json_filename=input.json --output_packing_json_filename=output`

 Pack3d takes an input JSON file describing the size of a build plate, a list of items to pack, and the spacing between them.

+Then pack3d will do stochastic (random re-tries) packing to pack as much as it can fit into the given build volume.

 It returns a JSON file describing how the input items should be transformed to be packed, and their resulting volumes.
+Notice the absence of the extension of the `output` file.
+This is because an `stl` file could optionally also be written as output by pack3d.

+## Build & Dev Tools Installation

+See CONTRIBUTING.md

+### Pack3d command

 Pack3d is a multi-step process:
 1. Importing